 But from where I sit, this release underscores a broader stagnation.
 We're squeezing incremental gains from ever‑larger models while real breakthroughs in reliability, cost‑efficiency, and true autonomy feel further away than the marketing suggests.
 The mixed reviews—one camp praising benchmark dominance and writing quality, the other reporting fresh hallucinations, edge‑case failures, and "incremental at best"— aren't a bug.
 They're the feature of where we are in the scaling curve.

-If you’re a builder or heavy user, test it yourself on your hardest tasks before committing.
+If you're a builder or heavy user, test it yourself on your hardest tasks before committing.
 Temper the FOMO.
-The next “real” thing is always just around the corner — whether it’s GPT-5.6, Gemini 3.something, or Anthropic’s own Mythos.
+The next "real" thing is always just around the corner — whether it's GPT‑5 or whatever OpenAI releases next, Gemini 3.something, or Anthropic's own Mythos.
 In the meantime, Opus 4.8 feels less like a revolution and more like another patch in an endless beta.

 The hype machine will keep turning.
 I'll keep watching with a skeptical eye.
 You should too.